-- Whether the investigation was thorough and proportionate to the complaint. - Whether the decision to uphold or not uphold the complaint was correct with reference to Elim's policies and procedures. - Whether the outcome appropriately reflected the findings of the investigation.
+- Whether the stage 1 investigation was thorough and proportionate to the complaint. - Whether the decision to uphold or not uphold the complaint was correct with reference to Elim's policies and procedures. - Whether the outcome of the stage 1 appropriately reflected the findings of the investigation.